 Until now, a Master’s in Business Administration has been the most sought-after course in management colleges.
-Today, there is an alternative for MBA, which is the Masters in Management course.
+Today, there is an alternative to the MBA programs, which is the Masters in Management course.
 This gives rise to the question, what is the difference between MIM and MBA?

 Both MBA and MIM are similar in different facets of the education perspective, but which one should you choose between a Masters in Management vs an MBA?
 An overview of the factors through which they differ are below: